 Personal information shall not be used or disclosed for purposes other than those for which it was collected, except with the consent of the member or as required by law.
 Personal information shall be retained only as long as necessary for the fulfillment of those purposes.

-4.5.1 When the credit union uses personal information for a new purposes, the purpose shall be documented.
+4.5.1 When the credit union uses personal information for a new purpose, the purpose shall be documented.

 (b) Only the personal information that is legally required is disclosed and nothing more;